tillitis/tkeyclient-py/README.md

 This project depends on [pySerial](https://pyserial.readthedocs.io/en/latest/index.html), a package for using serial ports.

+It is compatible with Python version 3.8 and later.

 ## Install

 Use pipenv to install the requirements listed in `Pipfile` in a virtual